jasongwartz/kube-deploy/README.md

 # kube-deploy

-Welcome to kube-deploy, a deployment tool for Kubernetes!
+Welcome to kube-deploy, an opinionated but friendly deployment tool for Kubernetes!

 ## Commands